Contact us

 Its most common cause is atherosclerosis.
 Atherosclerosis is an aging process, but occurs earlier in life in people who smoke, people with diabetes, with high blood pressure or with high cholesterol.
 Complicated atherosclerosis may cause narrowing (stenosis) or complete blockage (occlusion) of an artery.
 When this process affects the abdominal aorta, the iliac, the femoral, the popliteal or the tibial arteries, it is called peripheral occlusive arterial disease (POAD).

-In younger individuals, intermittent claudication may be caused by other arterial diseases, such as popliteal artery entrapment, cystic adventitial disease, Buerger’s disease (thromboangiitis obliterans), fibromuscular dysplasia, vasculitis, middle aortic syndrome, and persistent sciatic artery.
+Occasionally – particularly in younger individuals – intermittent claudication may be caused by other arterial diseases, such as popliteal artery entrapment, cystic adventitial disease, Buerger’s disease (thromboangiitis obliterans) and fibromuscular dysplasia.

 Some conditions, which are not vascular in origin, may cause pain in the lower limbs made worse by walking and, therefore, immitating intermittent claudication.
 Such conditions are: